-- Of the 149 bills listed in Appendix B, 84 of the bills (56 percent) currently are covered by a protest in suspended status. - All of the entries (importations) of fresh garlic listed in Appendix B entered the United States more than 12 years ago. - Only two of the bills listed in Appendix B never were protested. - Ninety percent of the bills listed in Appendix B are currently more than 10 years old. - Approximately three-quarters of the bills listed in Appendix B (by count, as well as by amount owed) are associated with a surety that has been ordered into liquidation by a state court.
-CBP has taken the appropriate action in the state court liquidation proceeding.
+- Of the 123 bills listed in Appendix B, all except 3 of the bills (by count) are associated with a surety that has been ordered into liquidation by a state court.
+CBP has taken the appropriate action to secure its interests in the state court liquidation proceeding. - All of the entries (importations) of fresh garlic listed in Appendix B entered the United States more than 18 years ago. - Eighty-five percent of the bills listed in Appendix B are currently more than 13 years old. - Four of the bills currently are covered by a protest in open status. - Only one of the bills listed in Appendix B never was protested.